-Advertising software maker The Trade Desk (NASDAQ:TTD) reported Q3 FY2022 results beating Wall St's expectations, with revenue up 31.1% year on year to $394.7 million.
-However, guidance for the next quarter was less impressive, coming in at $490 million at the midpoint, being 3.75% below analyst estimates.
-The Trade Desk made a GAAP profit of $15.8 million, down on its profit of $59.3 million, in the same quarter last year.
+Advertising software maker The Trade Desk (NASDAQ:TTD) reported results in line with analyst expectations in Q4 FY2022 quarter, with revenue up 24% year on year to $490.7 million.
+The company expects that next quarter's revenue would be around $363 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+The Trade Desk made a GAAP profit of $71.2 million, improving on its profit of $8.04 million, in the same quarter last year.

 Founded by former Microsoft engineers Jeff Green and Dave Pickles, The Trade Desk (NASDAQ:TTD) offers cloud-based software that uses data to help advertisers better plan, place and target their online ads.